Fairness in Ranking: A Survey: Fair Supervised learning

-The framework can handle multiple groups that are defined as a partition over all individuals: $\featureSet = \bigcup_{k\in\{0,1\}^N} \groupFunc^{-1}(k)$, where $\groupFunc: \featureSet \rightarrow \{0,1\}^N$ is a mapping that returns 1 if an individual carries a certain trait from the set of $N$ features.
-The $k$-th group is therefore $\group{k} := \groupFunc^{-1} (k)$.
-The authors explicitly include all features in the group definition instead of only taking certain attributes that are legally protected into account.
-This broad definition has the advantage that it can handle non-protected features that serve as proxies for protected ones.
-The framework assumes a potentially biased scoring function $S$ is given, that maps from space of individual traits $\featureSet$ to a $n$-dimensional vector $S: \featureSet \rightarrow \mathds{R}^n$ and that each group's score forms a probability distribution $\mu_k$.
-The combined score distribution is called $\mu$ and corresponds to a metric from $OS$, which as usual is prone to pre-existing bias and other systematic errors with different group skews.
 The authors then define a score distribution $\nu_k = \mu_k \circ T^{-1}_k$ to be the fair score representation of group $k$ obtained by an optimal transport map $T_k: \mathds{R}^n \rightarrow \mathds{R}^n$.
-Depending on the worldview, $\nu$ is defined differently: In WYSIWYG $\mu = \nu_k$ for all $k$ groups, while in WAE any differences between the $\mu_k$ are solely product of bias and there exists a single $\nu$ that is equal for all groups.
-In the former case the optimal transport matrix is the identity matrix.
-In the latter, the WAE fair representation distribution $\nu$ that satisfies statistical parity is defined as the barycenter in Wasserstein space of the $\mu_k$ and a $T_k$ has to be found for each group to transform $\mu_k$ into $\nu$ while minimizing violations against decision maker utility and individual fairness.
+Depending on the worldview, $\nu$ is defined differently: In WYSIWYG $\mu = \nu_k$ for all $k$ groups, while in WAE any differences between the $\mu_k$ are solely the product of bias, and, there, there exists a single $\nu$ that is the same for all groups.
+In the former case, the optimal transport matrix is the identity matrix.
+In the latter, the WAE fair representation distribution $\nu$ that satisfies statistical parity is defined as the barycenter in Wasserstein space of the $\mu_k$, and a $T_k$ has to be found for each group to transform $\mu_k$ into $\nu$ while minimizing violations against decision maker utility and individual fairness.
 The framework further defines a displacement interpolation with a fairness parameter $\theta \in [0, 1]$, which allows to transform $\mu_k$ into any distribution $\mu_k^\theta = \mu_k \circ (T^\theta)^{-1}$ between the WYSIWYG (or individual fairness) policy $\mu$ and the WAE (or group fairness) policy $\nu$.
-This means that a high $\theta$ corresponds to more emphasis on group fairness, while a low one to more individual fairness and $\mu^0 = \mu$ and $\mu^1 = \nu$.
+This means that a high $\theta$ corresponds to more emphasis on group fairness, \revv{while a low $\theta$ corresponds to more individual fairness, with $\mu^0 = \mu$ and $\mu^1 = \nu$.}

 A notable advantage of this approach is that it does not rely on the existence of a distance metric between individuals, in contrast to many other methods~\cite{dwork2012fairness, lahoti2019ifair}.
-This is important because it is not clear how such a distance metric, if actually available in $OS$, would be less prone to biases and errors than a normal optimization metric.
+This is important because it is not clear how such a distance metric, \revv{if it were actually} available in $OS$, would be less prone to biases and errors \revv{than any other commonly used} optimization metric.